Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Results

 \subsection{Experimental setup}

 In the curve induced by the optimal transport map $T$, each point $x\in\mu_0$ is transported along a straight line $x^{(t)}=(1-t)x+tTx$.
-Thus, to numerically evaluate the principle that DNN indeed approximately learns the geodesic curve in the Wasserstein space, we need to test: 1) whether the data tracks in DNN are indeed close to straight lines or not; and 2) whether the map learned by DNN is close to the optimal transport map or not.
+Thus, to numerically evaluate the principle that ResNets indeed approximately learn the geodesic curve in the Wasserstein space, we need to test: 1) whether the data tracks in ResNets are indeed close to the straight lines or not; and 2) whether the map learned by ResNets is close to the optimal transport map or not.

-\textbf{Line-shape score (LSS)} First, we define the line-shape ratio (LSR) and line-shape score (LSS) to measure the closeness of the data tracks in plain network and ResNet to straight lines.
+\textbf{Line-shape score (LSS)} First, we define the line-shape ratio (LSR) and line-shape score (LSS) to measure the closeness of the data tracks in the plain network and ResNet to straight lines.
 Specifically,

 However, if one segment takes up a great proportion of the track length, i.e., for some $j$, $\|x^{(j+1)}-x^{(j)}\|_2$ is much larger than $\|x^{(i+1)}-x^{(i)}\|_2\ (i\neq j)$, then LSR can still be close to 1.
 For instance, the last segment of a plain network is much longer than the rest (see Appendix), which could bias the comparison with ResNet.
 We further define LSS by normalizing the length of each segment as follows